 As I have gotten older and my career has grown, a lot of my thoughts and opinions on topics around software development, management and leadership have changed.
 Reading back through some of my posts from ten years ago, I see a lot of the same thoughts and ideas that come up in discussions with more junior team members.
 And it’s not that they are wrong, but how the effects of experience and having a different […]

-When you have sports coaching, whether that be for martial arts or golf etc, often the coach will look at your technique and say “you’re doing it all wrong!”.
+When you have sports coaching, whether that be for martial arts or tennis etc, often the coach will look at your technique and say “you’re doing it all wrong!”.
 And then you find that each coach has their own theory on how it should be done, even claiming other coaches don’t know what they’re talking about.
-But when you look at all these different theories and techniques, when you put them into practice, at that […]
+But when you look at all these different theories and techniques, and put them into practice, at that moment […]

 The best developers I have worked with have all been incredible in self-directed learning.
 And yet a common pattern that I see more junior developers get stuck on is not knowing what to learn to progress their skills as a developer.
 I spend a lot of time reading, whether that be blog posts or books, watching talks or listening to podcasts, I have never found myself short of topics to look into more or things […]

 While trying to setup a new Rails 5.2 app in Intellij it would continually be detected as a web project and give no way of adding the Ruby on Rails module.
 The solution is to delete the node_modules folder before creating the new project.

 Working with a SOAP API with Spring Boot WS.
 I was getting the following error trying to create the request.
 I was originally directly using the JAXB generated classes to form my requests: The correct way is to use the provided JAXB ObjectFactory: But to prevent marshalling errors you need to wrap your object in a JAXBElement object: [crayon-5f706f027e97f428382540/]